shadowmanportfolio/cn.quarkus.io/README.md

 Submitting a pull request, and reporting an issue are all welcome.

-For translators, we have a [translation guide(ja)](./translation-guide.ja.md).
+For translators, we have a [translation guide(cn)](./translation-guide.cn.md).

 ## License

-ja-quarkusio is Open Source Project released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).
+cn-quarkusio is Open Source Project released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).